submariner-io/submariner-website/src/content/quickstart/openshift/service_discovery/_index.md

 {{% notice note %}}
 The script deploys an `m5n.large` EC2 instance type by default, optimized for improved network throughput and packet rate performance, for the Submariner gateway node.
-Please ensure that the AWS Region you deploy to support this instance type.
+Please ensure that the AWS Region you deploy to supports this instance type.
 Alternatively, you can customize the AWS instance type as shown below.
 {{% /notice %}}